magento/devdocs/_includes/graphql/payment-methods/paypal-express-checkout-workflow.md

 1. Place the order with the [`placeOrder`]({{page.baseurl}}/reference/quote-place-order.html) mutation.

-1. Magento sends the secure token, payer ID, and updated cart to PayPal.
+1. Magento sends the secure token, payer ID, and final cart information to PayPal.

 1. PayPal captures the payment by transferring the funds from the customer account to the appropriate merchant account.